 2. Korth Super Sport STX .357 Revolver – Starting at $5,199

 Smith & Wesson’s Performance Center revolvers are awesome (as in standing mute in the face of God).
 They’re as smooth as Sade.
 As accurate as a TAG Heuer Calibre 360.
 What’s more awesome than awesome?
 The German-made Korth Super Sport .357.

-When I fired this gun at SHOT Show, Korth’s Roller Trigger shot holes in my idea of what makes a perfect trigger.
-If your idea of perfection differs from the factory setting, Korth American BFF Nighthawk Custom will gladly adjust the wheelgun’s trigger stop, trigger return, main spring, double-action trigger progression and sear adjustment to your specifications.
+When I first fired this gun at SHOT Show, Korth’s Roller Trigger shot holes in my idea of what makes a perfect trigger.
+If your idea of perfection differs from the factory setting, Korth importer Nighthawk Custom will gladly adjust the wheelgun’s trigger stop, trigger return, main spring, double-action trigger progression and sear adjustment to your specifications.

 So what’s the Korth Super Sport for, exactly?
-Self-defense, hunting, target shooting, competition, inducing admiration or dry fire fondling?
+Self-defense, hunting, target shooting, competition, inducing the admiration of friends or dry fire fondling?
 Yes.
-Yes it is.
-And if you want to save money on ammo, you can fit the Super Sport with Korth’s patented 9mm/.38 Special conversion cylinder.
-Oh, that costs extra . .
+Any and all of that You can even can fit the Super Sport with Korth’s optional patented 9mm/.38 Special conversion cylinder.
+Oh, that costs extra.

 It’s hard to spend a lot of money — in lottery ticket terms — on a semi-automatic handgun.
 But not impossible, as Jim Barrett’s 2012 review of the SIG SAUER P210 Legend [not Super] Target pistol proves.
 And guess what?
 The price has risen by some $600 in the interim.